 In terms of the promotional/discount situation, this event clearly provides another opportunity for retailers to squeeze toy suppliers for additional funding/markdown allowances, but as long as toy companies stay strong on their key hero lines, the retailers can decide to blow their margins on discounting the hottest items if they like to drive traffic/footfall/sales volume.

 For toy companies the trick to managing this period effectively must surely be to focus on ensuring slow moving products are cleared through to a). prevent stock holding hangover/heated arguments on carry forward stock levels into the end of the selling cycle for 2015 when we want to look forward to our next listings not back to our last listings and b). to end the year with cleaner warehouses and year end stock levels ourselves, with maximum cash in the bank to manage the next cycle.

 So here’s the bottom line – Black Friday is good news for retailers and should be good news for toy companies as long as they stay strong and promote/fund discount activity on slower moving lines, not on the hot products which will sell anyway

 P.S.
-To sign up for our e-newsletter, please fill in your details on the right hand side of this page
+To receive our e-newsletter with articles, tips and analysis on the toy industry just fill in your details in the form on the right hand side of this page.